ddhartma/Practical-Statistics/README.md

     ```
 - Check the code under Bootsrapping section (the confidence code line will follow on that code)

+- The following example considers confidence intervals for the difference in means.
+This is similar to the Bootstrpping code above.
+- Open notebook under ```notebooks/Confidence Intervals - Difference in Means.ipynb```
+    ```
+    import pandas as pd
+    import numpy as np
+    import matplotlib.pyplot as plt

+    %matplotlib inline
+    np.random.seed(42)

+    full_data = pd.read_csv('../data/coffee_dataset.csv')
+    sample_data = full_data.sample(200)

+    diffs = []
+    for _ in range(10000):
+        bootsamp = sample_data.sample(200, replace = True)
+        coff_mean = bootsamp[bootsamp['drinks_coffee'] == True]['height'].mean()
+        nocoff_mean = bootsamp[bootsamp['drinks_coffee'] == False]['height'].mean()
+        diffs.append(coff_mean - nocoff_mean)

+    np.percentile(diffs, 0.5), np.percentile(diffs, 99.5)
+    # statistical evidence coffee drinkers are on average taller

+    diffs_coff_under21 = []
+    for _ in range(10000):
+        bootsamp = sample_data.sample(200, replace = True)
+        under21_coff_mean = bootsamp.query("age == '<21' and drinks_coffee == True")['height'].mean()
+        under21_nocoff_mean = bootsamp.query("age == '<21' and drinks_coffee == False")['height'].mean()
+        diffs_coff_under21.append(under21_nocoff_mean - under21_coff_mean)

+    np.percentile(diffs_coff_under21, 2.5), np.percentile(diffs_coff_under21, 97.5)
+    # For the under21 group, we have evidence that the non-coffee drinkers are on average taller

+    diffs_coff_over21 = []
+    for _ in range(10000):
+        bootsamp = sample_data.sample(200, replace = True)
+        over21_coff_mean = bootsamp.query("age != '<21' and drinks_coffee == True")['height'].mean()
+        over21_nocoff_mean = bootsamp.query("age != '<21' and drinks_coffee == False")['height'].mean()
+        diffs_coff_over21.append(over21_nocoff_mean - over21_coff_mean)

+    np.percentile(diffs_coff_over21, 2.5), np.percentile(diffs_coff_over21, 97.5)
+    # For the over21 group, we have evidence that on average the non-coffee drinkers are taller
+    ```
+- ***Confidence level***: e.g. 95% or, 99%
+- Assuming you control all other items of your analysis:
+    - Increasing your sample size will decrease the width of your confidence interval.
+    - Increasing your confidence level (say 95% to 99%) will increase the width of your confidence interval.

+- ***Confidence interval width*** is the difference between your upper and lower bounds of your confidence interval
+- ***Margin of error***: is half the confidence interval width, and the value that you add and subtract from your sample estimate to achieve your confidence interval final results.

+# Confidence Intervals (& Hypothesis Testing) vs. Machine Learning
+- Confidence intervals take an aggregate approach towards the conclusions made based on data, as these tests are aimed at understanding population parameters (which are aggregate population values).

+- Alternatively, machine learning techniques take an individual approach towards making conclusions, as they attempt to predict an outcome for each specific data point.

+# Practical and Statistical Significance
+- Using confidence intervals and hypothesis testing, you are able to provide statistical significance in making decisions.
+- However, it is also important to take into consideration practical significance in making decisions.
+Practical significance takes into consideration other factors of your situation that might not be considered directly in the results of your hypothesis test or confidence interval.
+Constraints like space, time, or money are important in business decisions.
+However, they might not be accounted for directly in a statistical test.

+# Bootstrapping + Sampling Distributions or Hypothesis Testing?
+- Bootstrpping + Sampling Distributions is a powerful method for builing confidence intervals for essentially any parameters we might be interested in.
+- Bootstrapping can replace t-test, two-sample t-test, paired t-test, z-test, chi-squared test, f-test
+- If you truly believe that your data is representative of the population dataset, the bootstrapping method should provide better confidence intervall results
+- However: With large enough sample sizes Bootstrapping and Traditional Methods will provide essentially the same result.

 # [Inference Statistics in Python](https://towardsdatascience.com/hypothesis-testing-in-machine-learning-using-python-a0dc89e169ce) <a name="infer"></a>
 - ***What is hypothesis testing?***

     A hypothesis is “an idea that can be tested”.
 Hypothesis testing is a statistical method used for making decisions based on experimental data.
 It's basically an assumption that we make about the population parameter.

 - ***What are the basics of hypothesis testing?***